 This program seeks to provide a smooth transition for Year 7 students into secondary school.
-In this, Year 7 students learn to develop a range of social skills that include communication, confidence, self-esteem, decision-making and leadership.
-Peer Support Leaders are selected from the Year 10 cohort.
-They undergo training in a Peer Skills program which aims to assist young people to develop skills, knowledge and strategies in helping them effectively support peers and friends.

-Peer Support Leaders meet Year 7 students on the first day of school.
+Students are supported to develop a range of social skills that include communication, confidence, self-esteem, decision-making and leadership.
+Peer Support Leaders are selected from the Year 10 cohort and meet Year 7 students on the first day of school.
 They spend time showing Year 7 students how to read their timetable, how to use their lock and take them on a campus tour.
 Peer Support Leaders remain in contact with Year 7 students throughout the course of the year and continue to develop this relationship as they settle into secondary school life.